-Consequently, a managed-keys statement appears similar to a trusted-keys, differing in the presence of the second field, containing the keyword initial-key.
-The difference is, whereas the keys listed in a trusted-keys continue to be trusted until they are removed from named. conf, an initializing key listed in a managed-keys statement is only trusted once: for as long as it takes to load the managed key database and start the RFC 5011 key maintenance process.
+Whereas static-key and static-ds trust anchors continue to be trusted until they are removed from named. conf, an initial-key or initial-ds is only trusted once: for as long as it takes to load the managed key database and start the RFC 5011 key maintenance process.